Lisa delivers Christmas gift to fans with cover of Britney Spears' “My Only Wish (This Year)”

 More about Lisa’s cover of “My Only Wish (This Year)”

-In the music video of her cover of the song, Lisa, who is the lead rapper of the world famous all-girl group, is seen exploring Paris wearing a banana yellow coat.
+In the music video of her cover of the song, Lisa, who is the lead rapper of the world famous all-girl group all-girl group, is seen exploring Paris wearing a banana yellow coat.

 As the music progresses, she is seen picking up a pastry and admiring the Eiffel Tower — the defining symbol of the city’s iconic landmarks.